TypeFriendly/TypeFriendly/info/README.txt

 Run TF from the command line to self-generate a complete user manual:

+    ./typefriendly.php -l en -o xhtml ./docs

+The output files will be in `./docs/output/xhtml`

+Polish-language users can use:

     ./typefriendly.php -o xhtml ./docs

-The output files will be in ./docs/output/xhtml

 Authors and licensing
 ---------------------